SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 \subsection{Universal Humanoid Motion Tracking}

-\cref{fig:overview} provides an overview of our approach, \shortname, a universal humanoid motion tracking framework that employs a unified control policy to track diverse motion commands across different embodiments.
+\Cref{fig:overview} provides an overview of our approach, \shortname, a universal humanoid motion tracking framework that employs a unified control policy to track diverse motion commands from multiple input formats.
 A key innovation is its ability to seamlessly handle robot motion, human motion, and hybrid motion (combining upper-body keypoints with lower-body robot motions) through a shared latent representation.
-This cross-embodiment capability enables the robot to learn from motion captured and raw video data, bridging the morphological gap between human and robot embodiments.
-We use various motion generators – kinematic motion planner, VR motion generator, human motion generator (GENMO) – to generate motion commands, which enable diverse applications including interactive gamepad control, VR 3-point teleoperation, whole-body teleoperation, video-based teleoperation, and multi-modal control from text and music.
+We use various motion generators (kinematic motion planner, VR motion generator, human motion generator (GEM)) to generate motion commands, which enable diverse applications including interactive gamepad control, VR 3-point teleoperation, whole-body teleoperation, video-based teleoperation, and multi-modal control from text and music.